-Alan Gewirth, The Basis and Content of Human Rights, 13 GA.
-L. REV. 1143, 1150 (1979).
-For discussion of Alan Gewirth's justification of rights and its relation to estoppel, see Kinsella, supra note 13, at 71 n.9; see also HARE, supra note 28, § 2.5 (discussing usage of concepts "ought" and "wrong").

-wrong so that C should, therefore, not punish him.
-However, such a claim is blatantly inconsistent with what must be A's other position: because A murdered B, which is clearly an act of aggression, his actions have indicated that he also holds the view that "aggression is not wrong."
+Alan Gewirth, "The Basis and Content of Human Rights," Georgia L. Rev. 13 (1979): 1150.
+For discussion of Alan Gewirth's justification of rights and its relation to estoppel, see "Dialogical Arguments for Libertarian Rights" (ch.
+5), the section "Pilon and Gewirth on the Principle of Generic Consistency," esp. n.39 and accompanying text; also Kinsella, punish him.
+40 However, such a claim is blatantly inconsistent with what must be As other position: because A murdered B, which is clearly an act of aggression, his actions have indicated that he also holds the view that "aggression is not wrong."

-Thus, because of his earlier actions, A is estopped from claiming that aggression is wrong.
-He cannot assert contradictory claims and is estopped from doing so.
+Thus, because of his earlier actions, A is estopped from claiming that aggression is wrong.41 He cannot assert contradictory claims and is estopped from doing so.
 The only way for A to maintain consistency is to drop one of his claims.
 If A retains only the claim "aggression is proper," then he is failing to object to his imprisonment; thus, the question of justifying the punishment does not arise.
 By claiming that aggression is proper, A consents to his punishment.
 If, on the other hand, A drops his claim that "aggression is proper" and retains only his claim that "aggression is wrong," he indeed could object to his imprisonment.
 As we shall see below, it is impossible for him to drop the claim that "aggression is proper" just as it would be impossible for him to avoid maintaining that he exists or that he can argue.

 To restate, A cannot consistently claim that murder is wrong, for it contradicts his view that murder is not wrong, evidenced by or made manifest in his previous act of murder.
 A is estopped from asserting such inconsistent claims.
 Therefore, if C attempts to kill A, A has no grounds for objecting since he cannot now say that such a killing by C is "wrong," "immoral," or "improper" or that it would violate his "rights."
-And if A cannot complain if C proposes to kill him, then, a fortiori, he surely cannot complain if C merely imprisons him.
-Thus, we can legitimately apply force to-
+And if A cannot complain if C proposes to kill him, then, a fortiori, he